 25. RESTRICTIONS ON COUNCILLOR ACTIVITIES

 - a.
-Unless duly authorised no councillor shall: - i. inspect any land and/or premises which the Council has a right or duty to inspect; or - ii. issue orders, instructions or directions.
+Unless duly authorised by a resolution no councillor shall: - i. inspect any land and/or premises which the Council has a right or duty to inspect; or - ii. issue orders, instructions or directions.

 26. STANDING ORDERS GENERALLY